-Front raise muscles targeted diagram showing anterior deltoid, medial deltoid, upper pectoralis major, serratus anterior, and upper trapezius activation during dumbbell front raise
+Front raise muscles activated: anterior deltoid as primary mover, with medial deltoid, upper pectoralis major (clavicular head), serratus anterior, and upper trapezius as secondary contributors

 Front raise muscles targeted: the anterior deltoid does the primary work, with the medial deltoid, upper chest, and serratus anterior assisting.